-2. If you need to resolve low MW components, it’s advisable to use rather higher % Tris-Glycine gel.
+2. If you need to resolve low MW components, it’s advisable not to use rather higher % Tris-Glycine gel.
 Tricine and Bis-Tris with MES buffer are excellent alternatives.

 3. If you cast your own gels, please prepare them at least 24hrs in advance, and make sure to wash the well with Tris buffer before loading them with samples.
 This will prevent reaction of proteins with acrylamide monomers.